deryacortuk/Django-Online-Shop/README.md

+# Celery - Distributed Task Queue
 **Celery** is an asynchronous task queue based on distributed message passing.
 Task queues are used as a strategy to distribute the workload between threads/machines.

+Celery is a simple, flexible, and reliable distributed system to process vast amounts of messages, while providing operations with the tools required to maintain such a system.

+Celery has a large and diverse community of users and contributors, you should come join us on IRC or our mailing-list.
 To work with Celery, we also need to install RabbitMQ because Celery requires an external solution to send and receive messages.
 Those solutions are called **message brokers**.
 Currently, Celery supports RabbitMQ, Redis, and Amazon SQS as message broker solutions.

 **When and why should you use RabbitMQ?**